NeXt-Warning-System/glossary/README.md

 Can be used in place of 'metres'.

 **mAOD**
 This is the actual elevation of the water level referenced to the mean sea level at the UK Ordnance datum at Newlyn, Cornwall.
-We should try and avoid using this term in our public services as it may not be understood by all users.
+We should try and avoid using this term in our public services as it may not be understood by all subscribers.
 Do not include 'N' for Newlyn - simply 'mAOD'.

 **Met Office**
 Capitalised and two words.